Pro7 signs new deal with Disney, ups sales outlook

-FRANKFURT (Reuters) - German broadcaster ProSiebenSat.1 (PSMGn.DE) signed a new long-term deal with Disney (DIS.N), underpinning its popular offering that lifted its audience share to 30.1 percent, the highest it has achieved in a third quarter for 15 years.
+FRANKFURT, Oct 29 (Reuters) - German broadcaster ProSiebenSat.1 signed a new long-term deal with Disney, underpinning its popular offering that lifted its audience share to 30.1 percent, the highest it has achieved in a third quarter for 15 years.

 ProSieben raised its full-year sales forecast, saying on Thursday it now expected low double-digit percentage growth, versus its previous forecast for a high single-digit increase, after third-quarter sales rose by a better-than-expected 17 percent.